 Speaking of wind, you’ll also have the sounds of nature to compete with at your outdoor ceremony – and, if your location is near a thoroughfare, traffic as well.

 To hear the difference being outside makes, try the experiment mentioned above: Talk to a friend while standing at least 4 parking spaces apart.
 Try it first in an indoor parking garage – then outdoors at the nearest Wal Mart.
 What’s easier?

 3 things a good system needs

 1. Two wireless microphones.
-At Backthird Entertainment, we bring a wireless clip-on mic for your officiant and a wireless handheld mic for any other speakers.
+At Backthird Entertainment, we bring a wireless clip-on mic (or headset mic) for your officiant.
+We also bring a wireless handheld mic for any other speakers.
 This second mic goes on a stand, where it can be used for special readings throughout the ceremony.

 What about your vows?
 At most weddings, the mic clipped to your officiant will pick up the wedding couple too – without you having wear a wire of your own.

 2. Speakers and a mixer.
 Since speakers don’t look great in wedding photos, we like to set them up behind your guests when possible.